 6. Convert Leads

 Add a conversion offer.
 If you've gone to all the trouble to address the four blogging points above, make sure that you have some way to convert the reader into a lead that you can nurture.
 The best way to do that is to add a call-to-action button at the end of the blog post.
 Something like "25 Great Kitchen Remodels in the Poconos."
-When they click on the CTA, they trade their information for your great remodeling e-book and now you have a lead!
+When they click on the CTA, they trade their information for your great remodeling e-book and now you have home improvement leads!

 I hope this helps you in making your blog more effective.
 Our time is limited, so we want to get the greatest ROI that we can from our blogging efforts!